A family of measures on symmetric groups and the field with one element: Probabilistic characterization of positive measures and signed measures at

 \begin{proof} We let $\omega_n^{D}$ denote the random power of $n$-cycle distribution.
 Both distributions are constant on conjugacy classes.
 It suffices to check that the probabilities of this distribution agree with those inferred from Theorem \ref{th32}, which for $n = ab$ are

 and which are $0$ on all other conjugacy classes $C_{\lambda}$.

-The cycle structure of $g$ is $[n]$ and that of $h = g^j $ is of the form $[b^a]$ where $n= ab$ with $a= \gcd(j,n).$ Therefore the distribution $\omega^{D}$ is supported on the conjugacy classes of form $C_{[b^a]}$, and we note that all elements in a conjugacy class are assigned the same probability.
+By hypothesis any sample element $g \in C_{[n]}$, whence $h = g^j $ has cycle structure of the form $[b^a]$ where $a= \gcd(j,n)$ and $n=ab$.Therefore the distribution $\omega^{D}$ is supported on the conjugacy classes of form $C_{[b^a]}$, and furthermore all elements in such a conjugacy class are drawn with the same probability.